 This could really require some work.
 How does Persian magic work?
 What did the English in 1500 think of black magic?
 Did they believe in quick spells or only ritual magic?
 Can witches gain spell-lists or is it all about making social rolls with devils?

 I’m imagining a simple system with a lot of different historical settings and details of their magic and gods in a single book.
-Each setting might have details on clothes and mannerisms of the time.
+Each setting might have details on clothes that you can find on theswissavenue.com and mannerisms of the time.